 This is the first time this satanic trinity is mentioned together explicitly for the first time although all three appear separately in Revelation 13, and they will appear again in 19:20 and 20:10.
 The dragon was identified as Satan in Revelation 12:9.
 The beast is the government lead by a parody of Jesus, the antichrist (the beast from the sea, Rev 13:1-10).
 The false prophet is the religious support for the kingdom of the beast, doing miracles like an anti-Holy Spirit (the beast from the earth, Rev 13:11-18).
 David Aune draws attention to similar passage in 1 John 4:1-3 (see this post on 1 John 4:1 and deceptive miracles).
 John says some spirits are false prophets (4:1) and the spirit that does not confess Jesus came in the flesh is the spirit of antichrist (4:3).

-There are several possibilities for the image of a frog in Revelation 16:13.
+There are several possibilities for the image of a frog for evil spirits in Revelation 16:13.
 First, these are unclean spirits, so the image of a frog may have been prompted the fact frogs are unclean (see Leviticus 11:10).
 Second, Beale suggests the image was chosen “partly because of their characteristic croaking, which is loud but meaningless” (revelation 832).
 Third, since there are many other allusions to the Exodus in this chapter, John may be alluding the plague of frogs (Exod 8:2-11).
 Finally, perhaps all that is meant this adverbial phrase is the spirits “leapt like frogs out of their mouths.”
 Since the verb is missing, the adverb is not modifying anything.
 In either case, the demons do not look like frogs (despite medieval illustrations of this scene or weird online Christian digital art).

 These unclean spirits do miracles deceive the kings of the earth to gather for a final battle against God Almighty.
 John uses the title pantokrater, (παντοκράτωρ), a title used to describe Roman emperors.
 Although it refers to Trajan, see this post for the combination of pantokrater, earth and sea at Pergamum.
 These demons set up the ultimate confrontation between the one who claims to be all mighty and the God who is the All Mighty.